Het Woeden der Gehele Wereld (film)

-Film plot
+The film was released on 13 March 2006 and was a critical and commercial failure.

+Plot

-The film is set in Maassluis and Leiden, in the time of the German occupation in the 1940s, and in the 1950s.
-It is about the coming of age of Alex Goudveyl (Maarten Heijmans), and about a murder.
+The film is set in Maassluis and Leiden, in the time of the German occupation in the 1940s, and the 1950s.
+It is about the coming of age of Alex Goudveyl (Maarten Heijmans), and about the murder of a police officer.

 For profit, in May 1940 Joost Vroom (Cees Geel) takes refugees (mainly Jews) on his boat to escape to England.
 However, the boat is attacked by the Germans.
-They survive, but the escape fails and the boat and the money is lost.
+They survive, but the escape fails and the boat and the money are lost.

 The Goudveyl couple has a business of second-hand goods, and profits from the persecution of Jews by cheaply buying goods of Jews who have to flee the country.

-Vroom becomes police officer, first under the German occupation.
+Vroom becomes a police officer, first under the German occupation.
 He betrays Jews for profit, to recover his loss on the boat.
-After the war he remains police officer.
+After the war, he remains a police officer.

-Alex loves playing piano, and is very talented.
+Alex loves playing piano and is very talented.
 Very inconsiderately his father sells the family's piano when he is offered a good price for it, much to Alex's regret.
 Sometimes Alex can play piano or organ elsewhere.

-Vroom is ephebophile and, for example, pays Alex for simulating masturbation with an eel between his legs substituting for his penis, so that Vroom can film it (in the book Vroom pays for seeing and touching boys' penises; the film's variation may have been chosen to allow visualisation, while keeping it decent).
+Vroom is ephebophile and, for example, pays Alex for simulating masturbation with an eel between his legs substituting for his penis, so that Vroom can film it (in the book Vroom pays for seeing and touching boys' penises; the film's variation may have been chosen to allow visualization, while keeping it decent).
 Alex has a gay friend William Keenids, who sometimes likes to cross-dress.
 We see a scene where William is in Vroom's home, with the little film of Alex being projected on a screen, and William willingly starting to undress while Vroom is filming.
 It is not revealed whether this is for money.
 In another scene, William tries to have some physical intimacy with Alex, but Alex rejects it, arguing that he is not Vroom.